12/6/07

 happens, the picture can get blurry or jumpy.

 Jumpiness occurs when frames are deleted.
-Blurriness is preferred because it is only
+Blurriness is preferred because if momentary

 ·